 The UMass Center for Philosophy and Children

-The UMass Center for Philosophy and Children will have four main goals.
+The UMass Center for Philosophy and Children has three main goals.

-- Outreach: The Center will work with the existing Philosophy in Public Schools program (PiPS) to send Five College students, UMass graduate students, and professors into public K–12 schools in Western Massachusetts to do philosophy with children.
-Beginning in the summer of 2021 the Center will also host 2-week summer philosophy programs for high school students at UMass.
-These summer programs will serve as bridge-to-college experiences for participants.
-The pilot summer program is scheduled for July 2021; it will be entirely free of charge to participants, and will target low-income students from Holyoke and Springfield.
+- Outreach: The Center works with the existing Philosophy in Public Schools program (PiPS) to send Five College students, UMass graduate students, and professors into public K–12 schools in Western Massachusetts to do philosophy with children.
+The Center also hosts summer philosophy programs for high school students at UMass.
+These summer programs serve as bridge-to-college experiences for participants.
+The pilot summer program ran in 2022; it is entirely free of charge to participants, and targets low-income students from Holyoke and Springfield.

-- Training: The Center will train K–12 teachers to do philosophy with their students in the classroom.
-The main forms of training will consist in summer philosophy institutes and professional development offerings.
+- Training: The Center trains K–12 teachers to do philosophy with their students in the classroom.
+The main forms of training consist in summer philosophy institutes and professional development offerings.

 - Equipping: The Center will create curricula for doing philosophy in K–12 classrooms and for philosophy summer programs.
 It will also create modules for schools interested in starting philosophy programs.

 In addition, the Center sometimes facilitates research in the field of Philosophy with Children.